ralphyz/color_clock/readme.md

 ```

 ## Web Server
 Once the pi reboots, you should be able to browse to the web server in any browser by typing in the IP Address.
-From the page you will see, you can touch a LED to enable that color.
+From the page that loads, you can touch a LED to enable that color.
 When a color is enabled and it is not the scheduled time for that color, the "Temporary Override" button will turn on.
 You can click it off, or you can select a different LED.

 You may also select the Schedule Tab, and set the schedule for the light changes.